Last updated on February 25th, 2023 at 07:20 am

 To get started, you need to build a huge following on Facebook.
 First, pick a niche or a topic you’d love to focus on.
 Doing so enables you to build a targeted audience which will determine how much you will earn as an influencer.

 Create a page and start updating interesting, educative, and entertaining content on the page.
-The goal should be to offer value and thus giving people a reason to follow you.
+The goal should be to offer value, thus giving people a reason to follow you.

 Once you have a good engagement and numbers, go ahead and reach out to brands seeking partnerships.